pablospizzamiglio/ad-jwt-api/README.md

 # Active Directory and JSON Web Token integration

-This project is a template to leverage Windows Active Directory user authentication and issue Jason Web Tokens as a result of a successful login.
+This project is a template to leverage Windows Active Directory user authentication and issue JSON Web Tokens as a result of a successful login.

 ## Usage